Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 A 20 amp is good for a few HP.
 What’s the HP of your compressor?

 Pull the line from the pump to the tank.
 Start the compressor.
-Still same problem?
+Still the same problem?

 And you can always upload a photo now if you wish.
-It will help all help you!
+It will help you all!

 The motor is 5 HP.
 My other 5 HP compressor needed 20 amps but had run well at 15.
 This one blows the 20 amp breaker.